Probing Fundamental Constant Oscillation in the Galactic Center with S-Star Spectroscopy: S-star Spectroscopic Measurements

-With the impending deployment of High-resolution Infrared Spectrograph for Exoplanet Characterization (HISPEC) at the Keck Observatory and Multi-Objective Diffraction-limited High-Resolution Infrared Spectrograph (MODHIS) at the Thirty Meter Telescope, significant enhancements in spectroscopic capabilities are anticipated~\cite{Mawet:2019eed,10.1117/12.2681522}.
-These instruments are expected to improve spectroscopic precision by three orders of magnitude and enable higher observation cadence, with exposures as short as $5$ minutes.
-Additionally, these advancements will facilitate the detection of late-type and fainter stars, which may have orbital periods shorter than that of S0-2/S2.
-With cooler atmospheres, these stars exhibit a rich variety of spectral lines with smaller intrinsic variance, in contrast to hot, early-type stars like S0-2/S2.
+{We first consider the Gemini/NIFS observations of S0-2/S2 during its pericenter passage in 2017 and 2018~\cite{Do:2019txf}.
+Since the cloud wavefunction decays exponentially for $r\gg1/(\mu\alpha_G)$, the strongest spectroscopic signals arise near periastron for highly eccentric orbits.
+The finite exposure time of approximately 10 minutes restricts the accessible parameter space to $\alpha_G\lesssim0.055$.}

+The projected constraints on $|C_\gamma|$ are shown in Fig.~\ref{fig:constraints}, with details provided in Supplemental Material.
+The exclusion curve exhibits a shallow minimum below $|C_\gamma|=1$, reflecting the $\alpha_G^2$ suppression in Eq.~(\ref{eq:phimax}) at lower masses and the decreasing overlap with the peak cloud density at larger masses.
+The black curve corresponds to the central values of $i_{\rm BH}$ and $\Omega_{\rm BH}$, while the gray band indicates the associated uncertainties, which have only a minor impact on the overall sensitivity.
+For comparison, we also show the SN1987A constraint $\Lambda\equiv f_\phi/|C_\gamma|^{1/2}\gtrsim3~{\rm TeV}$~\cite{Olive:2007aj}, displayed on the right-hand axis and related to the left-hand axis for a fixed value of $f_\phi$.

 In Fig.~\ref{fig:constraints}, we also present a future projection that includes a late-type star with one-tenth the semi-major axis of S0-2/S2 and a similar eccentricity of $0.8$, orbiting in the equatorial plane of the BH, with a total observation duration $10$ times longer than the data collected for S0-2/S2 in 2017 and 2018.
-The extension of the upper mass reach by a factor of two is enabled by the improved observational cadence, while the enhanced sensitivity primarily arises from the three orders of magnitude increase in spectral resolution.
+The extension of the upper mass reach by a factor of two {$(\alpha \lesssim 0.11)$} is enabled by the improved observational cadence, while the enhanced sensitivity is driven primarily by the anticipated three-order-of-magnitude improvement in spectral resolution.